Mathematical proof: History and etymology

 Plausibility arguments using heuristic devices such as pictures and analogies preceded strict mathematical proof.
 It is likely that the idea of demonstrating a conclusion first arose in connection with geometry, which originated in practical problems of land measurement.
-The development of mathematical proof is primarily the product of ancient Greek mathematics, and one of its greatest achievements.
+The development of mathematical proof is primarily the product of ancient Greek mathematics.
 Thales (624–546 BCE) and Hippocrates of Chios (c.
 470–410 BCE) gave some of the first known proofs of theorems in geometry.
 Eudoxus (408–355 BCE) and Theaetetus (417–369 BCE) formulated theorems but did not prove them.
 Aristotle (384–322 BCE) said definitions should describe the concept being defined in terms of other concepts already known.

 Mathematical proof was revolutionized by Euclid (300 BCE), who introduced the axiomatic method still in use today.
-It starts with undefined terms and axioms, propositions concerning the undefined terms which are assumed to be self-evidently true (from Greek "axios", something worthy).
+It starts with undefined terms and axioms, propositions concerning the undefined terms which are assumed to be self-evidently true (from Greek 'something worthy').
 From this basis, the method proves theorems using deductive logic.
-Euclid's book, the Elements, was read by anyone who was considered educated in the West until the middle of the 20th century.
+Euclid's Elements was read by anyone who was considered educated in the West until the middle of the 20th century.
 In addition to theorems of geometry, such as the Pythagorean theorem, the Elements also covers number theory, including a proof that the square root of two is irrational and a proof that there are infinitely many prime numbers.

 Further advances also took place in medieval Islamic mathematics.
-While earlier Greek proofs were largely geometric demonstrations, the development of arithmetic and algebra by Islamic mathematicians allowed more general proofs with no dependence on geometric intuition.
-In the 10th century CE, the Iraqi mathematician Al-Hashimi worked with numbers as such, called "lines" but not necessarily considered as measurements of geometric objects, to prove algebraic propositions concerning multiplication, division, etc., including the existence of irrational numbers.
-An inductive proof for arithmetic sequences was introduced in the Al-Fakhri (1000) by Al-Karaji, who used it to prove the binomial theorem and properties of Pascal's triangle.
-Alhazen also developed the method of proof by contradiction, as the first attempt at proving the Euclidean parallel postulate.
+In the 10th century, the Iraqi mathematician Al-Hashimi worked with numbers as such, called "lines" but not necessarily considered as measurements of geometric objects, to prove algebraic propositions concerning multiplication, division, etc., including the existence of irrational numbers.
+An inductive proof for arithmetic progressions was introduced in the Al-Fakhri (1000) by Al-Karaji, who used it to prove the binomial theorem and properties of Pascal's triangle.

 Modern proof theory treats proofs as inductively defined data structures, not requiring an assumption that axioms are "true" in any sense.
-This allows parallel mathematical theories as formal models of a given intuitive concept, based on alternate sets of axioms, for example Axiomatic set theory and Non-Euclidean geometry.
+This allows parallel mathematical theories as formal models of a given intuitive concept, based on alternate sets of axioms, for example axiomatic set theory and non-Euclidean geometry.